Frequently asked questions for Astra Control Service

 Ask them to check their spam folder for an email from firstname.lastname@example.org, or search their inbox for "invitation."
 You can also remove the user and attempt to re-add them.

 I upgraded to the Premium PayGO Plan from the Free Plan.
-Will I get charged for the first 10 applications?
+Will I get charged for the first 10 namespaces?

 Yes.
-After upgrading to the Premium Plan, Astra Control starts charging you for all managed applications in your account.
+After upgrading to the Premium Plan, Astra Control starts charging you for all managed namespaces in your account.

 I upgraded to the Premium PayGO Plan in the middle of a month.
 Will I get charged for the entire month?